-Volunteers complete a Service Record at the end of each volunteer stint.
-On-site staff also provide feedback about the volunteer using the Service Record.
+Volunteers complete an online Service Record at the end of each volunteer stint.
 Service Records are important documents for record-keeping as well as sharing observations, questions, and concerns.
 Service Records are reviewed by the OPC Volunteer Coordinator, and data are uploaded into AMC's system, including volunteer dates, location, volunteer role, volunteer hours, and number of public service contacts (an estimate of the number of people of volunteer interacts with over the course of their stint).
-Feedback from volunteers may be shared with on-site staff, and vice versa.
-Volunteers will receive a link to access the online Service Record in their pre-stint email.
+Volunteers receive the link to access the online Service Record in their pre-stint email.
+A list of questions on both Service Records is provided on pages 31 & 32 of this handbook.